 To help determine the severity of the problem, doctors measure oxygen levels in the blood with a sensor placed on a finger (pulse oximetry).
 Typically, they also take a chest x-ray unless the person clearly appears to be having a mild flare-up of an already diagnosed chronic disorder such as asthma or heart failure.
 The chest x-ray can show evidence of a collapsed lung, pneumonia, and many other lung and heart abnormalities.
 For most adults, electrocardiography (ECG) is done to check for inadequate blood flow to the heart.

-Other tests are done based on results of the examination (see Symptoms of Lung Disorders: Some Causes and Features of Shortness of Breath).
-Tests to evaluate how well the lungs are functioning (pulmonary function testing—see Diagnosis of Lung Disorders: Pulmonary Function Testing (PFT)) are done when the doctor's examination suggests a lung disorder but the chest x-ray does not provide a diagnosis.
+Other tests are done based on results of the examination (see Table 3: Some Causes and Features of Shortness of Breath).
+Tests to evaluate how well the lungs are functioning (pulmonary function testing—see Pulmonary Function Testing (PFT)) are done when the doctor's examination suggests a lung disorder but the chest x-ray does not provide a diagnosis.
 Pulmonary function tests can measure the degree of restriction or obstruction and the ability of the lungs to transport oxygen from the air to the blood.
 A lung problem may include restrictive and obstructive abnormalities as well as abnormal oxygen transport.

 For people at moderate or high risk of pulmonary embolism, specialized imaging tests, such as computed tomography (CT) angiography or ventilation/perfusion scanning, are done.
 For people at low risk of pulmonary embolism, a D-dimer test may be done.
 This blood test helps identify or rule out a blood clot.
 Other tests may be necessary to diagnose and further evaluate anemia, heart problems, and certain specific lung problems.